dcnieho/SMITE/SMIbuffer/64bitImportLib/readme.txt

 3. create a def file from that info, creating what is in the folder here by using the name and ordinal columns of dumpbin's output
 4. use that def file to create a new import library: lib /MACHINE:x64 /def:iViewXAPI64.def
+5. optionally place the file in C:\Program Files (x86)\SMI\iView X SDK\lib, if you're compiling against it